ardhuin/swellSWOT/README.md

 use the notebook swot_compute_spectra_light_multi_tracks.ipynb Note that this produces very similar files ... but not exactly the same.
 More later here about differences.

+### basic plotting of SWOT spectra (and SSH map if you have it)
+- plot_one_spectrum.ipynb : this notebook just plots rone spectrum
+- L3_fit_one_track_LandH.ipynb : plots parameters for an entire track but also includes an interactive plot of single spectra (using a widget slider)

 For some of the other notebooks, you may need to download these data sets: